zachvalenta/notes-sw/svc/design-patterns.md

 Caution: Can introduce global state and tight coupling, so use it sparingly.

 # 🦠 STRUCTURAL

+FACADE (simplified interface)
+* Provides a simplified interface to a larger body of code or subsystem.
+* Example: A home theater facade that controls various subsystems (TV, speakers, streaming service).

 BRIDGE
 * Bridge (separate abstraction from implementation)